-Well-known by locals as the Porkies, the Porcupine Mountains feature a stunning 31,000 acres of northern hardwood forest.
+Well-known by locals as the Porkies, the Porcupine Mountains features a stunning 31,000 acres of northern hardwood forest.
 So, as you can imagine, the fall colors stretch as far as you can see, going all the way out to the horizon.

 Beautifully contrasting the bright leaves are all the dark basalt and conglomerate cliffs that stretch along the shores of Lake Superior.
 The rushing waterfalls found along the 90 miles of trails offer picturesque views as well, especially when surrounded by the native sugar maples, basswood, and yellow birch trees.
 The huge stands of hemlock and white pine provide a green kick that looks amazing against the warm fall tones.

 Tahquamenon Falls State Park

 At Tahquamenon Falls State Park, you can enjoy all the best autumn scenes, whether you’re at the waterfalls, near the inland lakes, or exploring the trails.
 From every vantage point, the tree canopies create a vibrant patchwork of warm and cool tones.

 With its 50-foot drop, the Upper Falls offers a truly magical view that’ll leave you singing its praises far and wide.
 As the root beer-esque water cascades off the 200-foot-wide falls and into Lake Superior, the brilliant green, yellow, and orange trees serve as the perfect frame for your photos.
 With its five staggered falls, the Lower Falls has an equally attractive aesthetic, making it worth the separate trip down the trails.